 HONK!
 Parade marching through Cambridge

-Harvard Square's huge and legendary Oktoberfest takes place on the Sunday of Indigenous People's Day (previously Columbus Day) weekend - October 9 this year - and attracts over 100,000 people.
+Harvard Square's huge and legendary Oktoberfest takes place on the Sunday of Indigenous People's Day (previously Columbus Day) weekend - October 13 this year (to be confirmed)- and attracts over 100,000 people.

 The weather typically is beautiful on the weekend, with lots of colorful fall foliage - but in case of rain, Harvard's Oktoberfest will take place on the following Saturday.